 This sauce goes with almost any kind of short pasta.
 I think rigatoni or paccheri are particularly nice made this way.
 In Puglia, they would use orecchiette.
 I’ve also tried curly lasagna noodles (sometimes called reginette) and broke them into short lengths, and liked them, too.

 The simple tomato sauce can be made from canned tomatoes that you have squeezed between your fingers (if they are of proper quality, they should melt down in no time into a sauce) or crushed tomatoes (which will give you a more assertive tomato flavor) or sieved tomatoes in jars, known as passata di pomodoro.
 You may have noticed that, exceptionally, this tomato sauce does not begin by frying the garlic in oil.
 Instead, you just add the garlic and oil, raw, directly into the tomatoes.
 Angelina used to make tomato sauce this way sometimes.
 It makes for a lighter, mellower tasting sauce, with just the barest hint of garlic, which is just what you want here to complement the delicate flavor of the ricotta.

-You can also make this sauce entirely in bianco—just add the ricotta to the cooked pasta with salt and some of the pasta water.
+You can also make pasta and ricotta entirely in bianco—just add the ricotta to the cooked pasta with salt and some of the pasta water.
 It’s surprisingly good.
 Now that’s what I call simple but delicious cooking!